• There are no suggestions because the search field is empty.

 How to handle your first job

-‘When you start working, all of this changes.
+'When you work, this changes.
 Your work rhythm is more stable.
-You don’t have to go from 0 to 100 in the first weeks.
-Many young professionals think they have to immediately add value or deliver something concrete.’
+And you don't have to go from 0 to 100 in your first few weeks.
+Many young professionals think they have to add value right away, deliver something concrete.
+But your manager and colleagues don't expect that of you at all yet.
+That will come.
+After six months or so, you pick up tasks independently and really actively contribute something.'

-When asked if he has advice on the matter, Tim says, “It’s okay if you don’t know things.
-You have to take in a lot of information in the beginning.
-Try to focus on listening and watching carefully.
-And don’t forget to ask lots of questions.”
+When asked if he has any tips, Floris says, "It's okay if you don't know things.
+You have to take in a lot of information in the beginning especially.
+A lot of listening and watching.
+Ask a lot of questions.'

 Learning how to work